CDRT/mk_docs/docs/ref/bios/settings/thinkpad/secureboot.md

 This option is used to clear the current Platform Key and put the system into setup mode.

+!!! info ""
-!> You can install your own Platform Key and customize the Secure Boot signature databases in setup mode.
+    You can install your own Platform Key and customize the Secure Boot signature databases in setup mode.

+!!! info ""
-?> Requires additional confirmation.
+    Requires additional confirmation.

+!!! info ""
-?>  Secure Boot Mode will be set to Custom Mode.
+     Secure Boot Mode will be set to Custom Mode.

 </details>